Impact of the pandemic on the Edtech sector: An India Perspective

 Launch of National Education Policy – A welcome change

 In the aftermath of the havoc wreaked by the pandemic, there have been some landmark shifts in the Indian education system.
-A major one is the introduction of the National Education Policy 2020 (NEP) which was launched on July 29, 2020.
-The new policy ushers in a new-era of education after a gap of 34 years.
-The NEP aims to democratize education by giving universal access at all levels of school education thus envisioning a future with 100% school enrolment/education for children aged 6–14 years.
-The key focus is given on technology as per the new policy.
-Additionally, e-courses will be developed in regional languages and technology would be extensive, and will be a core part of education planning, teaching, learning, assessment, teachers, students, and student training.
+A major one is an introduction of the National Education Policy 2020 (NEP) which was launched on July 29, 2020.
+The new policy ushers in a new era of education after a gap of 34 years.
+The NEP aims to democratize education by giving universal access at all levels of school education, thus envisioning a future with 100% school enrolment/education for children aged 6–14 years.
+The key focus is given to technology as per the new policy.
+Additionally, e-courses will be developed in regional languages, and technology would be extensive and will be a core part of education planning, teaching, learning, assessment, teachers, students, and student training.
 Moreover, there is a special provision for socially and financially challenged groups in the new policy.
-The Cabinet has dedicated a unit to manage digital infrastructure, digital content, and capacity building under their wings, to make sure all the e-education needs are fulfilled.
+The Cabinet has dedicated a unit to manage digital infrastructure, digital content, and capacity building under their wings to make sure all the e-education needs are fulfilled.

 ‘Thinking Digital to being Digital’ – The rise of Indian EdTech